KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Introduction

-As such, it is crucial to develop efficient methods for compressing the KV cache to enable efficient long-sequence length inference.
+It is therefore crucial to develop methods for compressing the KV cache to enable efficient long-sequence length inference.
 Existing approaches lead to unacceptable accuracy degradation due to the outlier structures in KV cache activations as well as suboptimal bit allocation with existing uniform and non-uniform approaches.
-In this work, we perform an extensive analysis of KV cache activations in recent LLMs, revealing interesting patterns which can be exploited to enable ultra-low precision quantization with minimal impact on accuracy.
+In this work, we perform an extensive analysis of KV cache activations in recent LLMs, revealing patterns which can be exploited to enable ultra-low precision quantization with minimal accuracy loss.
 In particular, we make the following contributions (summarized in~\fref{fig:mainfig}):